Everything You Need to Know About California Assembly Bill 5 (AB5)

 California Assembly Bill Independent Contractors Reshapes Freelance Work

-California assembly bill independent contractors enforces stricter compliance
+California assembly bill on independent contractors enforces stricter compliance

 California's Assembly Bill on independent contractors regulations challenges many previously accepted work relationships, particularly in creative and technology-driven sectors.
 If a worker does not meet the ABC Test, they must be reclassified as an employee, which can significantly increase the company’s tax and administrative burden.